wing5wong/artisan-whs-static/source/_events/2022-03-23_netball-trials-junior.md

 ---
-title: Netball Trials - Junior (Year 9-10)
+title: Netball Trials - Junior
 date: 2022-04-06T04:45:18.965Z
 ---
 Girls who have signed up for netball.
 Trials will be on the following days and time.

-SENIORS (Y11-13) - Monday 4th April, Tuesday 5th April 2pm-4pm @ Springvale Stadium
+SENIORS (Y11-13) - Monday 4 April, Tuesday 5 April.
+2pm-4pm @ Springvale Stadium.

-JUNIORS (Y9-10) - Wednesday 6th April, Thursday 7th April 2pm-4pm @ Springvale Stadium
+JUNIORS (Y9-10) - Wednesday 6 April, Thursday 7 April.
+2pm-4pm @ Springvale Stadium.

 All girls must attend trials to be picked for a team this year.
 At 2nd break walk over to the Springvale Stadium to get changed and start trials.